Group Interview Questions

 - Low participation: Look for candidates who step back during the team activity and allow others to make the decisions might be more passive on the job, too.

 - Poor interaction skills: Notice candidates’ reactions when other candidates are talking.
-Are the friendly and polite?
+Are they friendly and polite?
 If they are unfriendly or subtly laugh at other candidates’ answers, they might lack interpersonal skills.

 - Aggression: Team activities assist spot the rude “know-it-all” candidates.
 Leadership skills are a good sign, but only if the candidate respects other people’s opinions.

-- Arrogance: If a candidate tries to overshadow other candidates by intruding them or being rude, that is a sign they are not good team players.
+- Arrogance: If a candidate tries to overshadow other candidates by intruding on them or being rude, that is a sign they are not good team player.

 - Lack of interest: If you feel a candidate looks uninterested or looks bored (checking time or phone), they might not be very interested in the job.